-Our specialist solicitors (who only get paid if you win your case) – will only enter into a CFA if they think you have more than a 60% chance of success.
+A specialist medical negligence solicitor (who will only get paid if you win your case) – will only enter into a CFA if they think you have more than a 60% chance of success.

 If you can’t make your claim on a no win no fee basis, you might decide to fund your claim yourself – but we’d advise against it.
 A high chance of failure, together with the high costs of fighting a complicated case, could be financially dangerous.